alexseysua/AI-Person-Detector-with-YOLO-verification-Version-2/README.md

 ## Zoneminder
 Zoneminder is another open source project to re-invent the DVR/NVR and add AI object detection features.
-I ran a very old version of Zoneminder for many years starting circa 2005, well before AI object was available.
+I ran a very old version of Zoneminder for many years starting circa 2005, well before AI object detection was available.
 It is a long running and stable project.

 https://zoneminder.com/